Sacha (singer)

 Sacha Visagie, known mononymously as Sacha (or SACHA), is a Canadian country music singer and songwriter from Warkworth, Ontario.
 She is currently signed to Sony Music Canada.
-She has charted several singles in Canada, including "Hey Mom I Made It", "Til I Don't", "We Did".
+She has charted several singles in Canada, including "Hey Mom I Made It", "Til I Don't", "Shooting Star", and "What the Truck".

 Early life

 Sacha and her family moved to Warkworth from Montreal, Quebec, when she was a toddler.
 She lived with her twin sister, two brothers, mother, and stepfather, and they were the only black family in the town.
 Around the time of junior high school, Sacha and her family moved to Oshawa, Ontario.
 She cites Patsy Cline and Taylor Swift as two artists she listened to and was inspired by as a child.